jgarlick/apidocs/source/index.html.md

 ## Getting Started

-Add an App from the Apps section of the Orderspace admin to provide access to the API.
+Add a Custom Integration from the Integrations section of the Orderspace admin to provide access to the API.

-The Orderspace API supports two types of App, Private and Public.
+The Orderspace API supports two types of integration, Private and Public.

-### Private Apps
+### Private Integrations

-Private Apps are designed for custom integrations with a specific Orderspace site.
-Authentication is performed by exchanging the app's keys directly for an access token.
-This kind of app should be used when working directly with a trusted developer on an integration designed specifically for your site.
+Private Integrations are designed for custom integrations with a specific Orderspace site.
+Authentication is performed by exchanging the integration's keys directly for an access token.
+This kind of integration should be used when working directly with a trusted developer on an integration designed specifically for your site.

-### Public Apps
+### Public Integrations

-Public Apps are designed for integrations with third-party products and services where the app can be used by any Orderspace site.
-Authentication uses OAuth2 Authorization Code grant flow, allowing the admin user of any Orderspace site to authorize the app through the web site.
+Public Integrations are designed for integrations with third-party products and services where the integration can be used by any Orderspace site.
+Authentication uses OAuth2 Authorization Code grant flow, allowing the admin user of any Orderspace site to authorize the integration through the web site.

-Support for public apps is still under development and will be available soon.
-If you are developing an app for use by multiple Orderspace sites, start off with a Private App and we can upgrade it to a Public App when this feature becomes available.
+If you are developing an integration for use by multiple Orderspace sites, start off with a Private Integration and contact us to have it upgraded to a Public Integration.

 ## Request/Response Format

-The Orderspace API is organised around REST using predicatable resource-oriented URLS and standard HTTP response codes.
+The Orderspace API is organised around REST using predictable resource-oriented URLS and standard HTTP response codes.

 The base URL for all API requests is <code>https://api.orderspace.com/v1/</code>